 There are a number of economic tools used for assessing the likely impact the number of firms and their market shares has on the competitive nature of the market.
-In North America, regulatory bodies and anti-trust agencies such as the Department of Justice frequently measure the concentration of a market using the Herfindahl Hirschmann Index (HHI).21 The ACCC's Merger Guidelines currently use the fourfirm concentration ratio.22 These indices and ratios indicate whether the majority of market share is held by a small number of firms (a concentrated market, suggesting low levels of competition) or shared across a broad number of firms (a less concentrated market, suggesting higher levels of competition).
+In North America, regulatory bodies and anti-trust agencies such as the Department of Justice frequently measure the concentration of a market using the Herfindahl Hirschmann Index (HHI).
+The ACCC's Merger Guidelines currently also use the HHI and notes the x-firm concentration ratio (CRx). .
+These indices and ratios indicate whether the majority of market share is held by a small number of firms (a concentrated market, suggesting low levels of competition) or shared across a broad number of firms (a less concentrated market, suggesting higher levels of competition).
 It is noted that market structure (e.g. the size and number of participants) can provide a good indicator of the competitive landscape.
 It alone, however, is not a conclusive indicator and it must be considered together with the ability of retailers to enter and exit the market and the extent of rivalry in the market.
-As noted by the European Union, "[m]arket shares and concentration levels provide useful first indicators of the market structure and the competitive importance of both the merging parties and their competitors" (emphasis added) 23.
+As noted by the European Union, "[m]arket shares and concentration levels provide useful first indicators of the market structure and the competitive importance of both the merging parties and their competitors" (emphasis added).

 The extent of barriers to entry is a key input into the analysis of the structure of the market and the scope for effective competition.
-Barriers to entry are costs that limit the ability of a firm to enter the market or a firm's profitably when entering a market.24 It follows that the higher barriers to entry are, the less likely a new entrant
+Barriers to entry are costs that limit the ability of a firm to enter the market or a firm's profitably when entering a market.
+It follows that the higher barriers to entry are, the less likely a new entrant firm will be able to establish itself in the market within a reasonable period of time and on a sufficient scale to constrain the incumbent's pricing decisions.